History of Trace Adkins in Timeline

 Trace Adkins

-In 1955, at age 17, Trace Adkins was in an automobile accident where his 1955 Chevrolet pickup truck hit a school bus head-on, resulting in broken ribs, punctured lungs, and a partially torn-off nose.
+In 1955, at age 17, Trace Adkins was in an automobile accident where his Chevrolet pickup truck collided with a school bus, resulting in broken ribs, punctured lungs, and a partially torn-off nose.

 In 1989, Trace Adkins, along with nine coworkers, were stranded on an offshore oil rig in the Gulf of Mexico during Hurricane Chantal.

-In 1994, Trace Adkins was shot by his second ex-wife Julie Curtis.
-The bullet went through his heart and both lungs.
-He survived and chose not to press charges.
-They divorced after 3 years.
+In 1994, Trace Adkins was shot by his second ex-wife, Julie Curtis; the bullet went through his heart and both lungs, but he survived and did not press charges.

 In 2001, Trace Adkins entered a 28-day alcohol rehabilitation facility.